WikidataQuality/DumpConverter/README.md

-# DumpImporter
+# DumpConverter
-Dump importer that downloads and parses dumps for external validation and exports them as csv.
+Dump conveter that downloads and parses dumps for external validation and exports them as csv.